IBM/IIB-ACE-DigestAuthentication/README.md

 ![](images/firstreq.jpg)

-Next request: On the second or the next requests, Flow has skipped the digest authentication subflow an just reused the authorisation header from cache for better performance.
-Since the external api used is a simple one hence is not secured and authorisation headers or cookies can be reused.
-For a real environment one need to recall this digest authentication subflow to re-create headers/cookies on rejection.
+Next request: On the second or  next requests, flow has skipped the digest authentication subflow and just reused the authorization header from cache for better performance.
+Cookies/authorization header can expired depending on security implementation hence one need to recall digest authentication subflow to re-create headers/cookies.

 ![](images/nextreq.jpg)